Reinforcement Learning Using Quantum Boltzmann Machines: Abstract

 \section{Abstract}

 We investigate whether quantum annealers with select chip layouts can outperform classical computers in reinforcement learning tasks.
 We associate a transverse field Ising spin Hamiltonian with a layout of qubits similar to that of a deep Boltzmann machine (DBM) and use simulated quantum annealing (SQA) to numerically simulate quantum sampling from this system.
 We design a reinforcement learning algorithm in which the set of visible nodes representing the states and actions of an optimal policy are the first and last layers of the deep network.
-In absence of a transverse field, our simulations show that DBMs train more effectively than restricted Boltzmann machines (RBM) with the same number of weights.
-Since sampling from Boltzmann distributions of a DBM is not classically feasible, this is evidence of advantage of a non-Turing sampling oracle.
+In absence of a transverse field, our simulations show that DBMs are trained more effectively than restricted Boltzmann machines (RBM) with the same number of nodes.
 We then develop a framework for training the network as a quantum Boltzmann machine (QBM) in the presence of a significant transverse field for reinforcement learning.
-This further improves the reinforcement learning method using DBMs.
+This method also outperforms the reinforcement learning method that uses RBMs.